 - Rage Quit: The Cluster basically amounts to this: when the Homeworld realized they were going to lose, they planted it to destroy the entire planet.

-- Redemption in the Rain: Peridot stops being even a pretend antagonist when Steven brings her out into the rain, with choir music and a softer, slower version of her leitmotif in the background.
-"Cool."
+- Redemption in the Rain: Peridot becomes openly willing to cooperate with Steven, and even starts empathizing with him, when he brings her out into the rain, with choir music and a softer, slower version of her leitmotif in the background.

 - The Reveal: The Homeworld left Earth alone to use it for their experiments, using the Kindergarten to grow Gem shards to use in fusion mutants, including the Cluster, which is made of millions of them.